Strom Law Firm Columbia SC

 Consider Medical Options

-Many cases of sexual abuse may lead to physical and mental ailments, and it’s important to find safety by considering medical options to combat any adverse effects.
+Many cases of sexual abuse may lead to physical and mental ailments, and it’s essential to find safety by considering medical options to combat any adverse effects.
 Don’t be afraid to consult a doctor or approach a therapist.

 Seek Legal Aid